 Accounting standards are critical for resolving agency conflict (Dayanandan et al., 2016).
-Besides, Dayanandan et al. (2016) add that the standards may management's influence opportunistic behaviour because the standard restricts institutive consideration and an alternative accounting range.
+Besides, Dayanandan et al. (2016) add that the standards may influence management's opportunistic behaviour because the standard restricts institutive consideration and an alternative accounting range.
 One of the contentious issues of IFRS is its effect on accounting values (Dayanandan et al. 2016).
-Further, Krismiaji, Aryani, and Suhardjanto (2016) argue that adopting IFRS-based accounting standards is anticipated to lessen the discretion of announced values.
-Landsman, and Lang (2008) say that the quality of IFRS generally is higher than most national accounting standard.
+Further, Krismiaji, Aryani, 73 Suhardjanto (2016) argue that adopting IFRS-based accounting standards is anticipated to lessen the discretion of announced values.
+1Barth, Landsman, and Lang (2008) say that the quality of IFRS generally is higher than most national accounting standard.
 Ewert and Wagenhofer (2005) state that strict accounting standards lessen accounting quality, measured by earning management, and produced more value relevance.
-Callao, Jarne, and La (2007) conclude that adopting IFRS-based accounting standards in Spain has a significant effect on accounting quality.
-Chen, Tang, and Lin (2010) find a significant difference in accounting quality pre and post-adoption of IFRS in the European Union.
-Liu et al. (2011) state that accounting quality increased after implementing the adoption of IFRS-based accounting standard in China.
-Elias (2012) find that accounting quality is also higher after adopting the IFRS-based accounting standard.
+Callao, Jarne, and La (2007) conclude that adopting IF 80 -based accounting standards in Spain has a significant effect on accounting quality.
+Chen, Tang, and Lin (2010) find a significant difference in accounting quality pre and post-adoption of IFRS in the Isropean Union.
+Liu et al. (2011) state that accounting quality increased after implementing the adoption of IFRS-base accounting standard in China.
+Elias (2012) find that accounting quality is also higher after adopting the IFRS-based 58 ounting standard.

 Ismail et al. (2013) conclude that accounting quality increase after implementing the IFRS-based accounting standard in Malaysia.
-Dayanandan et al. (2016) find that the accounting quality improves using the IFRS-based accounting standard for French and Scandinavian Civil Law Countries, but not for Germany civil law and common law countries.
-Finally, Krismiaji, Aryani, Suhardianto (2016) also find an increase in accounting quality after implementing the IFRS-convergent accounting quality.
-Based on the theory and previous studies, we develop the first hypothesis as follow.
-Adoption of IFRS-convergent accounting standard has a positive effect on the accounting quality.
+Dayanandan et al. (2016) find that the accounting quality improves on the IFRS-based accounting standard for French and Scandinavian Civil Law Countries, but not for Germany civil law and common law countries.
+Aryani, Finally, Krismiaji, and Suhardjanto 2016) also find an increase in accounting quality after implementing the quality.
+RS-convergent accounting Based on the theory and previous studies, we develop the first hypothesis as follow. of14 IFRS-convergent H1: Adoption accounting standard has a positive effect on the accounting quality.